Is Roller Skating Like Ice Skating

 Ice Skating

-Ice skating can be more challenging for beginners due to the narrow blade and the slippery surface of the ice.
+Ice skating can be more challenging for beginners due to the narrow blades and the slippery surface of the ice.
 However, with practice and patience, most people can learn to ice skate and become comfortable with the unique sensation of gliding on ice.

 Conclusion